peerigon/parse-domain/README.md

 console.log(topLevelDomains); // ["github", "io"] 🤯
 ```

-In this case `github.io` is nothing else than a private domain name registrar. `github.io` is the _effective_ top-level domain and browsers are treating it like that.
+In this case, `github.io` is nothing else than a private domain name registrar. `github.io` is the _effective_ top-level domain and browsers are treating it like that (e.g. for setting [`document.domain`](https://developer.mozilla.org/en-US/docs/Web/API/Document/domain)).

-If you're only interested in top-level domains listed in the [ICANN](https://en.wikipedia.org/wiki/ICANN) section of the public suffix list, there's an `icann` property:
+If you want to deviate from the browser's understanding of a top-level domain and you're only interested in top-level domains acknowledged by [ICANN](https://en.wikipedia.org/wiki/ICANN), there's an `icann` property:

 ```javascript
 const parseResult = parseDomain("parse-domain.github.io");